-Even physicians and health workers in the frontline of tackling a possible outbreak are untrained and ill-equipped, says in The Kathmandu Post.
+Even physicians and health workers in the frontline of tackling a possible outbreak are untrained and ill-equipped, says this report in The Kathmandu Post.
 They lack protective gear and run the high risk of getting infected.

 Nepal is also staring at an economic meltdown due to the complete ban on tourists, trekkers and climbers.
-According to in The Guardian, Nepal will suffer huge job losses and a terrible blow to its economy due to suspension of tourism.
+According to this report in The Guardian, Nepal will suffer huge job losses and a terrible blow to its economy due to suspension of tourism.